leverage-latitude/awesome-magic/CONTRIBUTING.md

 # Contribution Guidelines
-The aim of Awesome Unipaas is to be a concise list of noteworthy and interesting software or tools written in Unipaas.
+The aim of Awesome Magic is to be a concise list of noteworthy and interesting software or tools written in Magic.

 Self-promotion is very much encouraged!